Rodmg/blastbot-hass-bridge/blastbot-bridge/README.md

 ## Installation and prerequisites

-This Add-on requires your Home Assitant installation to already have a properly configured MQTT Broker (recommended: Mosquitto broker offial Add-on), and the MQTT integration configured to accept MQTT Discovery messages.
+This Add-on requires your Home Assitant installation to already have a properly configured MQTT Broker (recommended: Mosquitto broker official Add-on), and the MQTT integration configured to accept MQTT Discovery messages.

 ### Prerequisite 1: Installing a MQTT Broker